-- Environmental Engineer: Environmental engineers use their knowledge of soil science, chemistry, and biology to fix environmental problems.
+- Environmental Engineer: Environmental engineers use their knowledge of soil science, chemistry, and biology to repair the environment.

-- Biochemist or Biophysicist: Biochemists and biophysicists study living organisms and their relationship to the environment, applying what they learn to solve complex scientific problems.
+- Biochemist or Biophysicist: Biochemists and biophysicists study living organisms and their relationship to the environment, applying what they learn to resolve complex scientific challenges.

 - Special Agents: Special agents, also known as detectives, collect facts and evidence to help them solve crimes.

-- Management Analyst: Management analysts help companies solve problems that may cause them to operate less effectively and efficiently than they should.
+- Management Analyst: Management analysts help companies fix difficulties that may cause them to operate less effectively and efficiently than they should.

-- Architect: Architects design buildings that meet the needs of the people who use them.
+- Architect: Architects design buildings to meet the needs of the people who use them.
 They also make sure these structures are safe and aesthetically pleasing.

 - Attorney: Attorneys, also known as lawyers, represent clients who are involved in criminal and civil legal cases.